 For all new construction single family, duplex units, multi-plex units, and all new construction senior housing, regardless of the number of units in the development, be designed utilizing the principles of Universal Design.
-Required elements are attached hereto as Exhibit "D." This requirement is in addition to the requirement for accessibility for persons with mobility, hearing, a.
+Required elements are attached hereto as Exhibit "D." This requirement is in addition to the requirement for accessibility for persons with mobility, hearing, At a minimum, provide the following:

+a.
 New construction of five or more units: